 Besides spending your miles and points, you can take advantage of annual credits that come with many premium rewards cards.
 Though most of these credits are designed to cover travel purchases, some extend to purchases you can enjoy from home.

 Amex is especially big on this.
-The Platinum card offers up to $15 in monthly Uber credits (up to $35 in December) that can be used for Uber Eats.
-There’s also a $100 annual credit on online orders from the Saks Fifth Avenue website to help you save on your shopping from home ($50 from January through June and another $50 from July through December).
+The Platinum card offers up to $15 in monthly Uber credits (up to $20 in December) that you can use for Uber Eats.
+There’s also a $100 annual credit on purchases from Saks Fifth Avenue to help you save on your shopping from home ($50 from January through June and another $50 from July through December).

 The Amex Gold comes with up to $120 in annual dining credits, given in $10 increments each month.
-The credits can be used at Grubhub, Seamless, The Cheesecake Factory, Ruth’s Chris Steak House, Boxed and select Shake Shack locations.
+You can use the credits at Grubhub, Seamless, The Cheesecake Factory, Goldbelly, Wine.com, Milk Bar, and select Shake Shack locations (enrollment required).

-If you have The Business Platinum Card® from American Express, you can take advantage of $200 in credits each year from Dell, up to $360 with Indeed, up to $150 with Adobe and up to $120 on wireless telephone purchases (enrollment required).
+If you have The Business Platinum Card® from American Express, you can take advantage of up to $400 in statement credits each year from Dell, up to $360 with Indeed, up to $150 with Adobe and up to $120 on wireless telephone purchases (enrollment required).

 Redeeming travel rewards for anything other than travel-related expenses may not be the best option, and your points and miles may lose a lot of their value.

-However, when you’re not planning to travel for a while, it might make sense to look into alternative redemption options.
+When you’re not planning to travel for a while, however, it might make sense to investigate alternative redemption options.
 They may offer an influx of cash when you need it or allow you to save on other expenses.
 Annual travel credits and some perks on travel cards can also help you ensure you’re maximizing your travel card’s value even when you’re not traveling.